-Nature photographers have a unique passion and must have equipment that the average photographer would never need to carry.
-For image quality, a good camera for nature photography should always offer the best resolution and lots of dynamic range.
+Nature photographers have a unique passion and must-have equipment that the average photographer would never need to carry.
+For image quality, a camera for nature photography should always offer the best resolution and lots of dynamic range.

 Well, we are here to make this choice a little easier for you.
 These cameras are often expensive but the good news is that we have simplified this search for you by grouping the cameras by category and price range.

-Best Mirrorless Camera for Nature Photography
+Mirrorless Cameras for Nature Photography

-Keeping it simple, mirrorless cameras no longer have the internal mirror system of a DSLR camera and uses a mechanism that allows light to pass through the lens and directed to the image sensor.
+Keeping it simple, mirrorless cameras no longer have the internal mirror system of a DSLR camera and uses a mechanism that allows light to pass through the lenses and directed to the image sensor.

 These mirrorless cameras may be the best choice for nature photographers because of the speed, simplicity, and lightweight compact bodies.
-The prices of these cameras range from $500 to $6000.
+The prices of these cameras range from $500 to $6,000.

-The Best High-End Mirrorless Camera for Nature Photography
+Best High-End Mirrorless Camera for Nature Photography

-The $3000 Sony a7R III is the best camera in the market right now for nature photographers.
+The $3,000 Sony a7R III is the best camera in the market right now for nature photographers.
 This camera is the 1st full-frame back-illuminated Exmor R CMOS sensor with a 42.4MP, 5-axis optimized in-body image stabilization, and 4K video recording.

-The $2000 Sony a7R II is an amazing high-end runner-up.
+The $2,000 Sony a7R II is an amazing high-end runner-up.

-The Best Mid-Range Mirrorless Camera for Nature Photography
+Best Mid-Range Mirrorless Camera for Nature Photography

 The $1,100 Sony Alpha 6500 is a great mid-range camera for nature photographers.
 This camera has the fastest autofocus (technology is amazing), 4K video recording, image stabilization, and is weatherproof.

-The Best Low-Range Mirrorless Camera for Nature Photography
+Best Low-Range Mirrorless Camera for Nature Photography

 The $500 Panasonic Lumix G7 is a great budget camera for nature photographers.
 This camera has excellent 4K video recording, fast-tracking, and quick autofocus.